cj1128/handmade-hero/README.md

 ### Day 37: Basic Bitmap Rendering

 - Design a very specific BMP to help debug our rendering.
 This is a very clever method.
+- I find that my structured_art.bmp has different byte order from casey's.
+It turns out that BMP has something called RedMask, GreenMask, BlueMask and AlphaMask.
+- BMP byte order: should determined by masks
+- Render background bmp
+- Define `loaded_bitmap` to pack all things up
+- Define `DrawBitmap`